silv3rst0n3/Xstack_backup_sender/README.md

 # Xstack_Backup_Email_sender

-    send files on Your Directory for your Email
+    send your sensitive files on Your Directory to your Email Address

 ### Requirement
     OutLook Email